 It’s a Nigerian

 Hey folks!
-Our team gives QuickLotto.net thumbs down.
-We would need a heap of a lot more information, and I’m sorry, but there is no way I would provide anyone in Nigeria with my personal and credit card details!
+Our team gives QuickLotto.net a thumbs down.
+We would need a lot more information, and I’m sorry, but there is no way I would provide anyone in Nigeria with my personal and credit card details!
 That is my bottom line!